 Don’t overthink this.
 They offer these themes to everyone, so many people have them installed and you want your blog to look unique, right?

-Just pick the one that catches your eye first.
+Just pick the first one that catches your eye.
 You’ll probably end up changing it later on anyways.

 Start building your blog